 - The second part is all about security.
-And we’re sure that no attorney reading this would have the intention of malicious properties on their law firm website, but hacking is not science fiction.
-Keeping your assets secure and your visitors safe should begin with periodical audits and an assessment of your website’s status.
-Set clear goals for your internal team or external partners, ensure that you follow HTTPS protocols, store any data securely, and don’t leave any space for bad actors that would take advantage of any loophole.
+While we’re sure no attorney reading this has ill-intent or malicious properties on their law firm website, hacking is not science fiction.
+Keeping your assets secure and your visitors safe begins with periodical audits and an assessment of your website’s status.
+Set clear goals for your internal team or external partners, ensure that you follow HTTPS protocols, store any data securely, and don’t leave any space for bad actors that might take advantage of a loophole.

-- Our last point goes a bit further to Google Search Ads and spam removal at that end of the Search Network.
+- Our last point goes focuses on Google Search Ads and the spam removal that occurs at that end of the search network.
 As we already mentioned, this isn’t an official Google announcement, and there’s no confirmation on the matter.
-We’re basing it on our experience as an agency handling multiple law firm Google Ads campaigns, and lately, we’ve noticed fewer attempts for click fraud.
-If we are correct and the situation keeps improving, we’re potentially looking at a significant improvement in the overall experience.
-That’s an improvement that benefits searchers who will have more options at their hands (more advertisers will be able to allocate their budget properly) and law firms investing in Google Ads and don’t have to be afraid of click farms and bots.
+We’re basing it on our experience as an agency handling multiple law firm Google Ad campaigns.
+That being said, lately we’ve noticed fewer click fraud attempts.
+If our observation is correct and the situation continues to improve, we’re potentially looking at a significant improvement in the overall Google Ad experience.
+This is an improvement that benefits searchers who will have more options at their hands because advertisers will be able to allocate their budget properly.
+It also benefits law firms investing in Google Ads who will no longer have to fear wasting ad dollars on click farms and bots.

 Time for our takeaways:

-- Google is constantly looking for ways to optimize its services, releasing updates for page experience, security, and ranking factors (among others).
+- Google is constantly looking for ways to optimize its services by releasing updates for page experience, security, and ranking factors (among others).

 - One of the latest updates is all about protection from spam and malicious content.

-- Auditing and assessing your law firm’s website periodically can help you stay on top of the challenges, offer a seamless experience to your visitors, and risk no penalty from Google.
+- Auditing and assessing your law firm’s website periodically can help you stay on top of changes, offer a seamless experience to your visitors, and lower your risk of being penalized by Google.